andywang0625/gpio-manager/README.md

 # GPIO Manager

-A GPIO Manager for Pis that have 40Pins, come with built in HTTP APIs
+A GPIO Manager for Pis that have 40Pins, come with built-in HTTP APIs